Kurrawong/gssa-vocabs/user-guide.md

 Once the pull request has been merged into the `main` branch, a `vocabs-dev-deploy` pipeline will automatically trigger to deploy the new changes to the `vocabs-dev` environment.

 ### Deploy to UAT

+> TODO: Add screenshots of where to approve the deployment of pipelines for both UAT and PROD.

 At any time, you can manually trigger a `vocabs-uat-deploy` pipeline to deploy the new changes to the `vocabs-uat` environment.